konradhalas/dacite/README.md

 ## Requirements

-Data classes will be available in Python 3.7 as a part of the standard library, but for now `dataclass` module is available as an external package.

 Minimum Python version supported by `dacite` is 3.6.

+Data classes will be available in Python 3.7 as a part of the standard library, but you can use `dataclasses` module now - it's available as an external package from PyPI.
+It will be installed automatically as a `dacite` requirement.

 ## Quick start